ibm-s390-linux/s390-tools/README.md

   Summarized: chreipl-fcp-mpath requires GNU Bash, GNU Core Utilities, util-linux, udev, and multipath-tools.
 When using `HAVE_DRACUT=1` with the make invocation, it also requires dracut.
-When using `ENABLE_DOC=1` with the make invocation to build a man page and render the README.md as HTML, make further requires pandoc and GNU awk for the build process.
+When using `ENABLE_DOC=1` with the make invocation to build a fresh man page (instead of using the pre-cooked version) and render the README.md as HTML, make further requires pandoc and GNU awk for the build process.